solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] [Arcade mode](https://wiki.sourceruns.org/wiki/Adrenaline_Gamer) but with points
     1. [ ] Only with melee weapons And forced in 3rd person (Napoleon)
 1. Game Mutators
+    1. [ ] Jope - All names turns to Jope
     1. [ ] Goldeneye - removes health and armor counts, changes to classic 007 bars when hurt
     1. [ ] Lightsout updates
         1. [ ] Light up melee weapons